FRadice1977/backbone-google-sheet/README.md

 backbone-google-sheet
 =====================

 Originally a technical test that I completed for a prospective client, this is an example of using Backbone to fetch and display data from a public Google Sheet residing in my Google Drive.
-It then sorts the data by column, and also includes both row and *column* highlighting on hover.
+It works out the data type of each column, it sorts the data by column, and also includes both row and *column* highlighting on hover.

 Also uses jQuery and Underscore.